The Lacy Foundation.

 For more information or to apply for the SKL Series®, please visit:

 Jill Lacy is the President of the Lacy Foundation, the private charitable foundation established by the Lacy family.
-She also serves on the board of Leadership Indianapolis, the Indiana Repertory Theatre, the Women’s Fund of Central Indiana and the Greater Indianapolis Progress Committee.
-She is on the national board of directors (National Council) for Alpha Chi Omega Fraternity and on the board of trustees for the Alpha Chi Omega Foundation.
+She also serves on the board of Leadership Indianapolis, the Indiana Repertory Theatre, the Women’s Fund of Central Indiana and the Ball State University Foundation.
+She is on the national board of directors (National Council) for Alpha Chi Omega Fraternity and on the board of directors for the Alpha Chi Omega Housing Corporation.

 “Indy’s future will be determined by our ability to attract and retain young people with the education and passion to succeed.
 The SKL Series is a great asset by encouraging and networking emerging leaders driven to improve Indianapolis.”